 Routing app is the easiest way to set up round robin (automatic ticket assignment) for Zendesk Support.
 This guide will walk you through a basic setup of round robin to help you get started.

-- Install app
+- Install from Marketplace

 - Enable Round Robin